yiisoft/docs/guide/en/runtime/handling-errors.md

 The error handler consists of two parts.
 One part is `Yiisoft\Yii\Web\ErrorHandler\ErrorCatcher` middleware that, when registered, catches exceptions that appear during middleware stack execution and passes them to the handler.
-Another part is the error handler itself that is catching fatal errors, exceptions occuring outside of the middleware stack, converts warnings and notices to exceptions and more.
+Another part is the error handler itself that is catching fatal errors, exceptions occurring outside of the middleware stack, converts warnings and notices to exceptions and more.

 The error handler is registered by an application and its configuration by default comes from the container.